Education in Hebden before 1874

 The strong feelings prevailing at the time were reflected in a letter David Joy quotes.
 It was written by James Ray Eddy, the Grassington Mines mineral agent, to his employer the 8th Duke of Devonshire: "The Church party being in a majority here - as I think illegally and unjustly - built a school upon a site belonging to the Township, and conduct the same as a Church school, and claims the site and building for the Church - the whole monopolised by the Vicar, Curates, Churchwardens and their nominees.
 It is not very pleasant to appear to act contrary to my own Church, but from my own personal knowledge the party are and have been acting in what I deem a very unjust and domineering manner towards the Dissentors.
 He cannot, however, be regarded as a disinterested party, as it was his father who was largely responsible for the establishment of the original school, and his account of the background to the story is a little disingenuous.

 The new building was designed by John Varley in the Gothic Revival style, which was typical of elementary schools built in the area at the time.
 Varley (1832-1903) was a civil engineer and architect then living in Burnsall, who was also responsible for Hebden's first water supply in 1863.
-The new school cost about £657 (about £73,000 today), and consisted of two rooms: the main classroom with a gallery at the north end, and a smaller one with a fireplace, which was probably the teachers retreat, although at some during the school's life (definitely before the 1970s) it was converted to an classroom for the infants.
+The new school cost about £657 (about £73,000 today), and consisted of two rooms: the main classroom with a gallery at the north end measuring 45' by 18', and a smaller one with a fireplace measuring 12' by 12', which was probably the teacher's retreat, although at some during the school's life (definitely before the 1970s) it was converted to an classroom for the infants.
+The yard was divided into two, and separate playgrounds and lavatories provided for the boys and girl.
 The windows were lancet-shaped, the roof was surmounted with a bell tower, and a clock face driven by a turret clock made by John Bailey of Salford which is accessed from the gallery, decorated the external north wall.
 Neither the bell nor the clock were installed in time for the formal opening.

-The opening ceremony was held on the 25th August 1874, with all due pomp.
+The opening ceremony was held on the 25th August 1874, with all due pomp, general admission being one shilling.
 The school was officially opened by Robert Bickersteth, the second Bishop of Ripon, accompanied by six members of the local clergy.
-The Hebden Brass Band provided the music, and the proceedings were recorded by George Inskip (1846-1913), photographer of Skipton.
+The Hebden Brass Band provided the music, and a tea was provided for 300 people.
+The committee commissioned George Inskip (1846-1913), of Skipton, to photograph the school on the following day.
+He was also asked to photograph other features of the village, including the church, as well as some of the villagers in groups.

-John Brown probably continued as the headmaster, but William Mason took over in 1877, remaining in the post until 1901 when he left to become headmaster of Burnsall School.
+It is believed that William Horner was the first head of the new school, but was replaced by William Mason in 1877.
+The salary at the time was £70 per annum.
+Mason remained in the post until 1901 when he left to become headmaster of Burnsall School.
 He was the longest serving head teacher.

 According to the admissions register, the first pupils joined on 15th December 1874.
 Of the 31 pupils who registered in December 1874, 17 had transferred from a Hebden Dame School, so it is likely parents had to find their own alternatives for the education of their children during the period of rebuilding.
 William Hill, the Mining Agent of the Hebden Moor Mining Company who would have been better off than many, transferred his sons from Threshfield Grammar School and Grassington National School.